Entire home

 Blakeney

 Located in Blakeney, this cottage is in a rural area.
-Travellers who have shopping on the agenda can visit Gloucester Quays and Gloucester Docks.
+Gloucester Quays and Gloucester Docks are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Wye Valley.
 Wenchford Picnic Site and Dean Forest Railway are also worth visiting.
-Break out the clubs and hit the links on a nearby golf course, or seek out an adventure with horse riding.
+Canoeing offers a great chance to get out on the surrounding water, or you can seek out an adventure with horse riding nearby.

 What's nearby